Christmas Traditions: Mouthwatering Food from all over the World

 There are many Christmas traditions in Romania and they are slightly different in each region.
 Christmas Day is the second most important religious holiday (after Easter) in the country.
 The tree is decorated on December 24th and in the evening Father Christmas (Moş Crăciun) delivers the presents.

 The food of choice is pork, which is sacrificed on Ignat (December 20th).
 It takes many forms, from sausages, to being present in stuffed cabbage rolls (sarmale), or as a main dish for the second course.
-Sponge cake (cozonac) is a traditional desert.
+Babka (cozonac) is a traditional desert.

 Traditionally, carols can be sung once the lent starts on November 15 so children have a lot of time to practice.
 On Christmas Eve, carolers get together and go from home to home to spread the word about the Holy Child’s birth.
 They receive gifts (walnuts, apples, and money).
 In some parts of the country, the Star (Steaua) is present in the carolers party.